Rajouri district: Modern history

-In 1813, Gulab Singh of Jammu captured Rajouri for the Sikh Empire of Maharaja Ranjit Singh, by defeating Raja Agar Ullah Khan.
-After this, Rajouri became part of the Sikh Empre.
-But parts of it were given as jagirs to Rahim Ullah Khan (a half-brother of Agar Ullah Khan) and other parts to Gulab Singh.
+In 1813, Gulab Singh of Jammu captured Rajouri for the Sikh Empire of Maharaja Ranjit Singh by defeating Raja Agar Ullah Khan.
+After this, Rajouri became part of the Sikh Empire.
+Parts of it were given as jagirs to Rahim Ullah Khan (a half-brother of Agar Ullah Khan) and other parts to Gulab Singh.

-Following the First Anglo-Sikh War and the Treaty of Amritsar (1846), all the territories between the Ravi River and the Indus were transferred to Gulab Singh, and he was recognised as an independent Maharaja of Jammu and Kashmir.
+Following the First Anglo-Sikh War and the Treaty of Amritsar (1846), all the territories between the Ravi River and Indus were transferred to Gulab Singh, and he was recognised as an independent Maharaja of Jammu and Kashmir.
 Thus Rajouri became a part of the princely state of Jammu and Kashmir.
 Gulab Singh changed the name of Rajouri to Rampur.
 He appointed Mian Hathu as Governor of Rajouri, who remained in Rajouri up to 1856.
 Mian Hathu constructed a stunning temple in between Thanna Nallah in close proximity to Rajouri city.
 He also built Rajouri Fort at Dhannidhar village.

 After Mian Hathu, Rajouri was transformed into a tehsil and affiliated with Bhimber district.
 In 1904, this tehsil was separated from Bhimber and affiliated with the Reasi district.

 Partition

 After the Partition of India and the accession of Jammu and Kashmir to India in October 1947, there followed the First Kashmir War between India and Pakistan.
 The Pakistani raiders, along with the rebels and deserters from the western districts of the state, captured Rajauri on 7 November 1947.
 The 30,000 Hindus and Sikhs living in Rajauri were reportedly killed, wounded or abducted.
 Rajauri was recaptured on 12 April 1948 by the 19 Infantry Brigade of the Indian Army under the command of Second Lieutenant Rama Raghoba Rane.
 Rane, despite being wounded, launched a bold tank assault by conveying the tanks over the Tawi river bed in order to avoid the road blocks along the main road.
 When the Indian Army entered the town, the captors had fled, having destroyed most of the town and killing all its inhabitants.
 After the arrival of the Army, some 1,500 refugees that had fled to the hills, including women and children, returned to the town.

-The ceasefire line at the end of the War ran to the west of the Rajouri district.
+The ceasefire line at the end of the war ran to the west of the Rajouri district.

 Inside India

 Soon after the war, the Rajouri and Reasi tehsils were separated.
 The Rajouri tehsil was merged with the Indian-administered Poonch district to form the Poonch-Rajouri district.
 The Reasi tehsil was merged with the Udhampur district.
 On 1 January 1968, the two tehsils were reunited and the resulting district was named the Rajouri district.

 The Reasi tehsil was also separated out in 2006 into a separate Reasi district.
 The present Rajouri district comprises the 1947 Rajouri tehsil.